satwikkansal/archives/_posts/2019-07-28-about-time.md

 date: 2019-07-28 01:51:36 +05:30
 categories:
 - personal
-visible: true

 layout: single
 ---

 Hi.

-It's been almost eight months since my last post (which seems kind of egoistic now on reflecting back), and a lot has actually changed in last 2 months, I felt an urge (and managed the time) to pen down how I feel.
+It's been almost eight months since my last post (which seems kind of egoistic now on reflecting back).
+A lot has actually changed in last 2 months, so I felt an urge to pen down how I feel.

 Early 2019 was smooth, I became comfortable with my job, started watching a TV suites regularly (finally!), did some guest-blogging, did some cooking (also became vegan for two weeks, lol) a couple of road trips, a couple of family events (fortunate and unfortunate ones) and a wonderful Langkawi-Singapore trip (my first completely unsponsored trip in fact :p).
 No hackathons, no application to conferences to talk (I became so lazy I even declined an invitation to speak at one of the popular Indian tech conf).
 In short, I stopped buying into self-improvement story for a while, and just wanted to enjoy life as is with "let the life flow" like attitude.